Hawaii Income Tax Calculator

 How Hawaii income tax works

-Hawaii imposes a 12-bracket graduated income tax under Hawaii Revised Statutes §235-51, with one of the highest top marginal rates of any US state at 11%.
-The 11% top rate applies to single-filer income above $200,000 and married-filing-jointly income above $400,000.
-Hawaii's bracket structure is unusual in having 12 tiers, more than any other state, creating a highly granular progression.
+Hawaii imposes a 12-bracket graduated income tax under Hawaii Revised Statutes 235-51, with one of the highest top marginal rates of any US state at 11%.
+Act 46, Session Laws of Hawaii 2024, widened the income limits in each bracket effective tax year 2025 (the brackets are unchanged for 2026).
+For tax year 2026 the 11% top rate applies to single-filer taxable income above $325,000 and married-filing-jointly income above $650,000.
+Hawaii's bracket structure is unusual in having 12 tiers, more than any other state.
 The married-filing-jointly thresholds are exactly double the single thresholds.
-Head-of-household thresholds fall between single and joint amounts.
-Hawaii does not conform to the federal standard deduction and maintains its own much lower standard deduction.
-The high income tax is a significant part of Hawaii's overall high cost of living, alongside high property values and the General Excise Tax (GET), which functions similarly to a sales tax but applies at a broader base.
+Head-of-household thresholds fall between the single and joint amounts.
+Hawaii sets its own standard deduction, which Act 46 raised to $8,000 (single/MFS), $16,000 (joint) and $12,000 (head of household) for 2026, still below the federal amount.
+The high income tax is a significant part of Hawaii's overall high cost of living, alongside the General Excise Tax (GET), which functions similarly to a sales tax but applies to a broader base.
 Your result updates the page link, so you can copy a permalink to any calculation.

 taxable income = gross income - standard deduction